IgorBayerl/nanovision/docs/docs/roadmap/index.md

 # Project Roadmap

-This section outlines the planned features and architectural enhancements for AdlerCov.
+This section outlines the planned features and architectural enhancements for nanovision.
 Our goal is to build upon the solid foundation of ReportGenerator while introducing modern, Go-native features that improve developer workflows.

 The following documents provide detailed implementation plans for major upcoming features.